survivejs/react-book/manuscript/02_developing_with_webpack.md

 ## Setting Up `webpack-dev-server`

-Now that we have the basic building blocks together we can set up a development server. `webpack-dev-server` is a development server designed particularly development in mind.
-It will deal with refreshing browser as you develop.
+Now that we have the basic building blocks together, we can set up a development server. `webpack-dev-server` is a development server that automatically refreshes content in the browser while you develop your application.

 This makes it roughly equal to tools such as [LiveReload](http://livereload.com/) or [Browsersync](http://www.browsersync.io/).
 The greatest advantage Webpack has over these tools is hot module reloading (HMR).
 We'll discuss it when we go through React.